Content warning: this article includes references to suicide.

 What inspired you to fundraise for the Mental Health Foundation?

 Nearly six years ago my dad passed away from his own mental health battles.
-I still hurts knowing that he felt being at peace was the option he needed to take to face his battles.
+It still hurts knowing that he felt that was the option he needed to take to face his battles.
 I am a secondary school health and PE teacher so I was already teaching my students about positive mental health.
 Since Dad's passing, I have been actively advocating for positive mental health with friends, whānau and the community, in addition to my teaching.

 Fundraising for MHFNZ is one small way more people can receive information and support for their own mental health.
 I'll be running for Dad.